corda/corda/docs/source/threat-model/corda-threat-model.md

 Corda employs a Public Key Infrastructure (PKI) to validate the identity of nodes.
 An imposter would need to acquire an organisation's private keys in order to meaningfully impersonate that organisation.
-R3 provides guidance to all ledger network participants to ensure adequate security is maintained around cryptographic keys.
+Corda will soon support a range of HSMs (Hardware Security Modules) for storing a node's private keys, which mitigates this risk.

 </td></tr>
 <tr>